 Yes, Bing Ads does.
 People can opt out of personalized ads in two ways - from choice.microsoft.com and from Windows Settings.
 When someone opts out the expectation is that they don't receive any ads that are targeted based on their demographic/geographic attributes or their inferred interests based on their online behavior.

 Yes, remarketing works across devices.
-Meaning if a user uses different device + browser combinations (and hence may have different MUIDs), all his MUIDs and ANID are associated with the remarketing list that their actions qualify them to be part of.
+Meaning if a user uses different device + browser combinations (and hence may have different MUIDs), all their MUIDs and ANID are associated with the remarketing list that their actions qualify them to be part of.

 Please note that any heuristics based approach is ultimately an approximation science and cannot guarantee good results all the time.
 There are ongoing efforts to make optimizations.